dpungaliya/tic-tac-toe/README.md

 Using the single player mode one can play against a computer based AI and using the two player mode one can play against another human user who is using their own device.

-# 2)Known Bugs
+## 2)Known Bugs

-Players losing network connection is not handled properly during the games.
+Network connection issue can lead to bugs during the game.

-(i)For a single player game this can cause issues like player stats not updating after a game if the network access is lost in between the game and the app is closed/restarted before internet access is regained.
+(i)Single player game- Eg: Player stats not updating after a game if the network access is lost in between the game and the app is closed/restarted before internet access is regained.

-(ii)For a two player game this can cause issues like player1 simply waiting for player2 to make their move if player2 has lost their network.
+(ii)Two player game- Eg: Player1 simply waiting for player2 to make their move if player2 has lost their network.

 # C. Task Descriptions

 I used Firebase as the backend for the app.
-All the user accounts, player stats, game details are stored and synced using Firebase.
+All the user accounts, player stats, game details are stored and synced using Firebase(as shown in the modules).

 ## Task 1: Authentication, Dashboard and Creating New Games